casualreflections/casualreflections.github.io/_posts/2015-01-04-Testing-post.md

 * Create a new repository with the name <yourgithubusername.github.io> make sure you mark it public.
 * Click on "Create repository"
 * In the next page click on Import code
-* In the existing repository URL give [https://github.com/johnotander/pixyll.git]https://github.com/johnotander/pixyll.git
+* In the existing repository URL give [link] https://github.com/johnotander/pixyll.git
 * Now your webpage repository is set up.
 * Create a new directory in your local system, get inside that directory and follow the next step.
 * Pull the repository into your own local system.
-The steps can be followed from the following link: [Fork a github Repository]https://help.github.com/articles/fork-a-repo/
+The steps can be followed from the following link: [link] https://help.github.com/articles/fork-a-repo/

 ## Making modifications to _config.yml & CNAME